nu-c3lab/satyrn-wiki/README.md

 - `createdAt`:
 - `updatedAt`:

-TODO: are the createdAt and updatedAt created automatically?
 TODO: blurbs for id and userId

 The bulk of the information utilized by the `api` and `planManager` are in the `dataSource` and `ontology` keys.